zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 4. Now select the view **FINANCIALS\_JSON\_UK\_VIEW**, where we have JSON data from UK.
        ![](./images/oascdb9.png " ")

-5. Click on 'Add All' to select all the columns from table.
+5. Click on "Add All" to select all the columns from table.
        ![](./images/oascdb10.png " ")

-6. Clck on 'Add" and preview the sample records.
+6. Clck on "Add" and preview the sample records.
 Verify dataset name as shown below.
        ![](./images/oascdb11.png " ")